Armed Forces of the Philippines: After independence

 After Japan was defeated in World War II, the Philippines gained its independence in 1946.
 (This was its second independence after the Philippine Declaration of Independence in 1898).

-The pre-war military districts briefly continued to be used for administrating the military, until they were reorganized into Military Area Commands in 1946.
+The pre-war military districts briefly continued to be used for administering the military, until they were reorganized into Military Area Commands in 1946.
 In 1947 the modern AFP first emerged with the upgrade of the PAAC to the Philippine Air Force.

 1950 saw the creation of the Philippine Marine Corps, a naval infantry force under the command of the Philippine Navy, after then-Defense Secretary Ramon Magsaysay ordered Commodore Ramon Alcaraz to go to study the organization of the U.S. Marines.
 Alcaraz recommended the creation of the new service, earning him the distinction of being the "Father" of the Philippine Marine Corps.

 During the Korean War from 1951 to 1953, the Philippines sent various AFP battalions, known as the Philippine Expeditionary Forces to Korea (PEFTOK) to fight as part of the US-led United Nations Command in liberating South Korea from the invading North Korean troops.

 Throughout this time, the AFP had been in conflict with various elements of the Hukbalahap which, still known as the "huks", were reconstituted as the Hukbong Mapagpalaya ng Bayan ("Peoples' Liberation Army")the armed wing of the Marxist–Leninist Partido Komunista ng Pilipinas of 1930 (PKP-1930).
 This conflict effectively ended in 1954, with the huks becoming a spent force during the presidency of Ramon Magsaysay.

 In 1966, an AFP battalion was also sent into South Vietnam during the Vietnam War to ameliorate the economic and social conditions of its people there.
 AFP units were also sent at the same time to the Spratly Islands.

 1963 would see the first women join the ranks of the armed forces with the raising of the Women's Auxiliary Corps.